JoinCODED/WS-Flutter-M10-Auth/02_Setup/03_Creating_user_provider.md

 }
 ```

-We will have 2 properties for now, the `JWT` token and a `User` object that we are going to initialize later so we marked it as `late`.
+We have two properties for now: The `JWT` token, and a `User` object that is marked as `late` because we are going to initialize later.